 - Both versions were lampshaded in Last Action Hero.
 Jack: "You ever see those movies where the hero tells his sidekick to stay in the car and he disobeys and gets killed?"
 Danny: "Good point. <...> Wait, what if staying in the car is what gets me killed?"

-- Theres a bit of this in Star Wars: Episode II.
-Anakin acts as Obi-Wan's sidekick, and when they face off against Darth Tyrannus Obi-Wan tells Anakin to stand back and to take him together.
+- There's a bit of this in Star Wars: Attack of the Clones.
+Anakin acts as Obi-Wan's sidekick, and when they face off against Darth Tyrannus, Obi-Wan tells Anakin to stand back and to take him together.
 Of course, Anakin flips his shit, charges forward and gets tossed aside, leaving Obi-Wan to fight alone and ultimately lose.
-In the next movie during the rematch they do take him together, however.
+In the next movie, during the rematch, they do take him together, however.

-- Dick Grayson acted very much like a Reckless Sidekick in Batman & Robin.
-The first major action sequence was a classic example of such, as Dick's insistence in going after Mr. Freeze led to him getting frozen and Batman having to choose between going after Freeze or thawing Robin.
-Dick receives a hell of an ass-chewing from Bruce afterward, and the conflict between the two continues for the good part of the movie.
+- Dick Grayson acted like a Reckless Sidekick in Batman & Robin.
+The first major action sequence was a classic example of such, as Dick's insistence on going after Mr. Freeze led to him getting frozen and Batman having to choose between going after Freeze or thawing Robin.
+Dick receives an ass-chewing from Bruce afterward, and the conflict between the two continues for the good part of the movie.

-- Not usually particularly reckless though, and he generally tries to run away from danger unless it threatens someone he cares about.
+- Chuck from Chuck, as he's not a real spy while the other two are trained spies.
+He's not usually particularly reckless though, and he generally tries to run away from danger unless it threatens someone he cares about.

 - Wendy Watson, sidekick Middleman-In-Training in The Middleman starts out with serious concerns about becoming Robin, the Boy Hostage.
 Early in the series, she does end up as the hostage of a gun-totting psychologist alien-hunter and a gorilla army wielding government scientist, but she ends up saving The Middleman from a troop of evil Mexican wrestlers (before her training with Sensi Ping) and a melt ray soon enough to at least avoid the trope's more negative connotations.